suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 ## To Copy Your Local Database to Heroku

-Heroku maintains it's own copy of a database for your hosted application.
+Heroku maintains its own copy of a database for your hosted application.
 That means that all of the local data you have _won't_ be live on your site.
 You can take all the data in your local database and upload that to your Heroku copy of the database.
 See the instructions in the